Introductory survey of the mythologies of India, China, and Japan. Same as ASST 104.

-Introduction to classic writers and texts in Western religious and social thought from the Enlightenment to the present, with emphasis on their social and historical contexts.
-Same as ANTH 109 and PHIL 109..
+Introduction to classic writers and texts in Western religious and social thought from antiquity to the Enlightenment, with emphasis on their social and historical contexts.
+Same as JS 108, ANTH 108, and PHIL 108.

 Survey of the leading living religions, including Hinduism, Buddhism, Confucianism, Taoism, Judaism, Christianity, and Islam; examination of basic texts and of philosophic theological elaborations of each religion.
 Same as PHIL 110.